dave-kennedy/my-theme/README.md

 ## Install

-Just run this command inside this directory:
+Run this command inside this directory:

     $ setup.sh install DIR

 Replace DIR with the location of your themes directory.

+Finally, change the theme in your `config.yml` to `sepia`.

+## Update

-The same command can be used to update the theme.
+The same command used to install the theme can be used to update it.

 ## Uninstall

-Just run this command inside this directory:
+Run this command inside this directory:

     $ setup.sh uninstall DIR

 Replace DIR with the location of your themes directory.

+Don't forget to change the theme in your `config.yml`.

 ## Blog support